ethanmoffat/EOPubDecoder/README.md

 `_gun_item_name` (string): The name of the gun item.
 Default is "gun".

 `_gun_item_id` (int): The item ID of the gun item.
 Default is 365.

+# DELETEME.txt files

+I've included a couple DELETEME.txt files so that the cache/ and pub/ directories are automatically created when cloning from git.
+These files don't actually do anything.

+You will need to ensure that the cache/ directory has read/write permissions and that the pub/ directory (and files) have read permissions in order for data to be properly displayed.